nnirror/wax/README.md

 ## slider
 Outputs a float between 0 and 1.
 Move the slider to change the offset.

-## speaker
-Connects to the speakers of the computer's selected audio output device on channel `speaker channel`.
-**NOTE**: if you change want to use a different audio output device, you will need to reload the page.
-Make sure to save your state beforehand so you can reload it.

 ## speedlim
 Slows a signal down so it only changes once for every `interval (ms)` that passes.